-Timer Control Register - TMR0C/TMR1C
+Timer Control Register - TMRC

-The flexible features of the Holtek microcontroller Timer/Event Counters enable them to operate in three different modes, the options of which are determined by the contents of their respective control register.
-For devices are two timer control registers known as TMR0C, TMR1C .
-It is the timer control register together with its corresponding timer registers that control the full operation of the Timer/Event Counters.
-Before the timers can be used, it is essential that the appropriate timer control register is fully programmed with the right data to ensure its correct operation, a process that is normally carried out during program initialization.
+The flexible features of the Holtek microcontroller Timer/Event Counters enable them to operate in three different modes, the options of which are determined by the contents of the Timer Control Register TMRC.
+Together with the TMRL and TMRH registers, these three registers control the full operation of the Timer/Event Counter.
+Before the timer can be used, it is essential that the TMRC register is fully programmed with the right data to ensure its correct operation, a process that is normally carried out during program initialisation.

-To choose which of the three modes the timer is to operate in, either in the timer mode, the event counting mode or the pulse width measurement mode, bits 7 and 6 of the Timer Control Register, which are known as the bit pair T0M1/T0M0 or T1M1/T1M0 respectively, depending upon which timer is used, must be set to the required logic levels.
-The timer-on bit, which is bit 4 of the Timer Control Register and known as T0ON or T1ON, depending upon which timer is used, provides the basic on/off control of the respective timer.
-Setting the bit high allows the counter to run, clearing the bit stops the counter.
-If the timer is in the event count or pulse width measurement mode, the active transition edge level type is selected by the logic level of bit 3 of the Timer Control Register which is known as T0E or T1E, depending upon which timer is used.
+To choose which of the three modes the timer is to operate in, the timer mode, the event counting mode or the pulse width measurement mode, bits TM0 and TM1 must be set to the required logic levels.
+The timer-on bit TON or bit 4 of the TMRC register provides the basic on/off control of the timer, setting the bit high allows the counter to run, clearing the bit stops the counter.
+If the timer is in the event count or pulse width measurement mode the active transition edge level type is selected by the logic level of the TE or bit 3 of the TMRC register.